 Jorge Rodrigo Tovar’s father, Rodrigo Tovar, a.k.a ‘Jorge 40’, led paramilitary units of the United Self-Defence Forces of Colombia (AUC) which committed widespread massacres, murders and mass displacements during the 1990s and 2000s.
-In 2008, he was extradited on drugs trafficking charges to the United States, where he remains in prison today.

 According to data compiled by the national Ombudsman, the Northern Bloc of the AUC, which was under Jorge 40’s command, committed 333 massacres between 1996 and 2005, leaving 1,573 people dead and a further 768 missing.
 The AUC formally demobilised in 2006 following an agreement with the Colombian government yet many of its members are believed to have formed paramilitary successor groups which remain active today.